Aleksej Nikolić

-Aleksej Nikolić (born February 21, 1995) is a Slovenian professional basketball player for Cedevita Olimpija of the Slovenian Basketball League and ABA League.
+Aleksej Nikolić (born 21 February 1995) is a Slovenian professional basketball player for Galatasaray of the Basketbol Süper Ligi (BSL) and Basketball Champions League.
 He is a 1.91 m tall point guard.

 Professional career

 In November 2011 he joined OKK Spars, and previously played for Zlatorog Laško and Postojna.

-On February 25, 2013, he signed a four-year contract with OKK Spars.
+On 25 February 2013 he signed a four-year contract with OKK Spars.

-After rumors in early June, Nikolic had signed officially on July 7, 2015, with German champions Brose Bamberg for four years.
+After rumors in early June, Nikolic had signed officially, on 7 July 2015, with German champions Brose Bamberg for four years.
 He also plays their for farm team Bike-Café Messingschlager Baunach in the second-tier ProA league.
 He was an early entry candidate for the 2016 NBA draft, but later removed his name from the list.

-On July 10, 2018, he signed a three-year contract with Partizan.
+On 10 July 2018 he signed a three-year contract with Partizan.

-On August 9, 2019, he has signed one more year deal with Partizan, then he was loaned to Universo Treviso Basket of the Lega Basket Serie A (LBA).
-On May 10, 2020, his loan expired and he returned to Partizan.
+On 9 August 2019 he signed one more year deal with Partizan, then he was loaned to Universo Treviso Basket of the Lega Basket Serie A (LBA).
+On 10 May 2020 his loan expired and he returned to Partizan.

-On July 27, 2021, he has signed with San Pablo Burgos of the Spanish Liga ACB.
+On 27 July 2021 he signed with San Pablo Burgos of the Spanish Liga ACB.

-On October 14, 2022, he signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).
+On 14 October 2022 he signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).

-On December 8, 2022, he signed with Germani Brescia of the Italian Lega Basket Serie A (LBA).
+On 8 December 2022 he signed with Germani Brescia of the Italian Lega Basket Serie A (LBA).

-On May 11, 2022, he signed with CB Gran Canaria of the Spanish Liga ACB until the end of the season.
+On 11 May 2022 he signed with CB Gran Canaria of the Spanish Liga ACB until the end of the season.

 In July 2023, he signed a one-year contract with Élan Chalon of the French LNB Élite.

-On June 12, 2024 he signed a two-year contract with KK Cedevita Olimpija of the Slovenian Basketball League and ABA League.
+On 12 June 2024 he signed a two-year contract with KK Cedevita Olimpija of the Slovenian Basketball League and ABA League.

+On July 9, 2026, he signed with Galatasaray of the Basketbol Süper Ligi (BSL).